-The course is delivered by a team of highly experienced and enthusiastic Physical Education practitioners, committed to ensuring a quality experience that will provide you with the tools to become an effective and employable graduate.
-Throughout the course students will take part in lectures, seminars, practical workshops and work placements, gaining valuable experience in schools and other community settings.
-The application of pedagogical practice is a key part of the course.
+The course is delivered by a large team of highly experienced and enthusiastic Physical Education and Coaching practitioners, committed to ensuring a quality experience that will provide students with the tools to become an effective and employable graduate.
+Throughout the course, students will take part in lectures, seminars, practical workshops and work placements, gaining valuable experience in primary and secondary schools and other community settings.